benson338/Git-Cheat-Sheet/README.md

 * Use `git checkout` to move around and review the commit history

+* `git reset` is best used for undoing local private changes

+* `git revert` is the best tool for undoing shared public changes

 `git reset --hard [commit]`

 > clear staging area, rewrite working tree from specified commit